 28. What is release?

-Inquiring into the nature of one’s self that is in bondage, and realising one’s true nature is release.
+Inquiring into the nature of one’s self that is in bondage, and realizing one’s true nature is release.

 Source – sriramanamaharshi.org